yava9221/csci-4830-821-recipe-box/recipes/fried-oatmeal.md

 4. Stir continuously until the oats start to brown.
 5. Once the oats are browned remove from heat and continue to stir to prevent burring.
-6. Eat with milk or yogurt on it
+6. Eat with milk or yogurt on it.

 ## License